tkurosaka/lucene-solr-notes/lucene-query-weight-scorer.md

 * float getMaxScore(int upTo)
 * DocIdSetIterator iterator()
 * advanceShallow(int target)
-* // ffoat score() //TODO: From the parent class Scorable.
-Is this defined in Scorer?
+* float score() // TODO: Does this return the score of the document that the iterator is currently pointing ?
-* // int docID() //TODO: From the parent class Scorable.
-Is this defined in Scorer?
+* int docID() //TODO: Does this return the soc id of  ..... ?

-Despite its name, a Scorer doesn't calculate the score of the match(?).

-Note: Similarity.SimScorer does *not* extends this Scorer.
+Important: Similarity.SimScorer has nothing to do with Scorer.
+SimScorer is *not* a child of the Scorer.
+Don't get confused.

 ## DocIdSetIterator